cerqiest/discordx-learn/README.md

 # 📖 Introduction

-A starter template equipped with several interaction commands and one event.
+A blank template with one command and one event, This is a useful template if you want to quickly spin up a project.

 # 🏗 Development